 - Snake-Ring-Ship: Problems for a long-distance relationship

 6. Knighting: Ship knights Clover and Clouds indicating that the trip may not be known at the moment and might occur unexpectedly.
-More cards can be knighted, but I don’t think will gain anything new.
+More cards can be knighted, but I don't think it will gain any new information.

 You can see how the 3×3 Lenormand spread repeats some information.

-It’s a great spread and more simple than a Grand Tableau, but I’d probably opt for a Grand Tableau if time permitted or a 5 card spread for a faster answer.
+It's a great 9 card spread and more simple than a Grand Tableau, but I'd probably opt for a Grand Tableau if time permitted or a 5 card spread for a faster answer.